-Our family is settling in at Kelly Mill well, getting to know the local birds, beetles and four legged visitors, with all of whom we share our space.
-As we calm down after the move, and take a mindful approach to our everyday lives, we will apply the processes, discuss and move the garden forward, so why not come and watch?
+Our family settled at Kelly Mill well, getting to know the local birds, beetles and four legged visitors, with all of whom we share our space.
+But we now have a new venture, and will be creating a new garden soon.

-Matt Jackson is a freelance garden and landscaping consultant with Land & Heritage.
+Matt Jackson is a garden and landscaping consultant with Land & Heritage.
 He advises on landscape design, management and conservation, including environmental advice and land management for tourism.
 He’s also a trained arborist, and was formerly Gardens Manager at several National Trust properties, including Sissinghurst and Head Gardener at Doddington Place Gardens.
 Contact Land & Heritage on their website.

 He is also a writer and broadcaster – his book Lunar & Biodynamic Gardening is published by Cico Books.

-And for more tips on how to revive your garden, read this about another neglected garden and how it’s been revived with very little money, do check out The Secret Garden Strategy here.
+And for more tips on how to revive your garden, read this about another neglected rented garden – and how it’s been revived with very little money.

 And if you’ve found this helpful, do share it using the buttons below – thank you!